dvilajeti01/SOS-Alarm-System/README.md

  * isVented
  * Inspection

-All of which belong to the structure class.
+All of which belong to the structure class as well.
 There is no practical use of declaring an object of the sos class alone.
 The intended use is for the class to be initialized inside the structure `__init__()` method.
 MENTION THE DATABSE ATTRIBUTE

 The class has two primary member function aside from the normal getter functions for each attribute: